 All in all, we see that the market is very interesting: we see that people are working on solutions for connected cars, automated cars, sharing, and also the electrification of vehicles.
 In fact, we think electrification is going to be as big for transport as the internet is for communication.

-Many thanks to Alex Ngi for his explanation of the ZED-F9K module, and u-blox’s approaches to the intelligent automotive industry at large.
+Many thanks to Alex Ngi for his explanation of the ZED-F9K module, as well as u-blox’s approaches to the intelligent automotive industry at large.
 With V2X solutions becoming relied upon more and more, it is refreshing to see location-aware technology whose level of quality, scalability, and accuracy is a breakthrough in itself.